tdbowman/retrieveTweets/README.md

 # retrieveTweets

 <img align="right" style="float: right; width: 200px;" src="image/github-twitterAPI-logo.png" />
-The first script allows someone to retrieve 100 tweets per call to Twitter API using a known tweet ID.
+The first script (retrieve_100Tweets_usingTweetID.php) allows someone to retrieve 100 tweets per call to Twitter API using a known tweet ID.
 It was developed in order to retreive the tweet object from the Twitter API using tweet IDs collected by Altmetric.com.
-The second script parses the JSON files and inserts the tweet object data into a relational MySQL database.
+The second script (parseJSON_tweets_from_TwitterAPI.php) parses the JSON files and inserts the tweet object data into a relational MySQL database.

 ## Getting Started
 To use the script, you will need to have both PHP 7.x and MySQL installed and running on a web server.
 You will also need to create a MySQL database with tables using the .sql files in the MySQL folder.